22388o/brollup/src/txo/readme.md

                                      └─────────────────────┘

                         Pool Transaction
-The transactional structure of the Bitcoin Virtual Machine consists of 10 types of transaction outputs (TXOs):
+The transactional structure of the Bitcoin Virtual Machine consists of 10 types of transaction outputs (TXOs).
+Four of these output types are contained directly, while five are included virtually in a special transaction called `Pool Transaction`.
+The Bitcoin Virtual Machine advances the rollup state by chaining `Pool Transactions` at regular intervals.
 | TXO Type               | Kind    |  Spending Condition                                                |
 |:-----------------------|:--------|:----------------------------------------------------------|
 | Lift 🛗                | Bare    | `(Self + Operator) or (Self after 1 month)`               |